LADY IN THE PEW

 “You should try me,” she said.
 “I trusted you with my past.
 Doesn’t that earn me something back?”

 That made him pause.
 The air seemed heavier between them now.
 He swallowed, felt his throat click.
-“You ever hear anything about the old woman?”
+“You ever hear anything about the old woman?
+In the church?”

 Her expression flickered—surprise, then almost laughter.
 “The old woman?
 People talk about ghosts, sure.
 The Holy Ghost, mostly.
 But that one?”
 She shook her head.
 “That’s just childish antics.
 A joke, that’s all.
 They tried it on me when I first came here.”
 She smiled faintly, though it didn’t reach her eyes.
 “I’ve never seen anything.
 Never heard anything.”